cristianpb/cristianpb.github.io/_posts/2019-07-11-grafana-dashboard.md

 ## Conclusion

 The combination of telegraf, influxdb and grafana allows me to get an overview of the resources of my system.
 Combining them with docker allows me to deploy it easily in any remote server.
+All the stack is easily deploy using docker-compose.
+You can checkout the [github code here](https://github.com/cristianpb/telegraf-influxdb-grafana-docker).